leepike/SmartCheck/README.md

     *** Smart-shrunk value:
     D (C 0) (D (C 0) (C (-1)))

 Ok, that's some progress!
-Now SmartCheck attempt to generalize this (local) minimal counterexample.
+Now SmartCheck attempts to generalize this (local) minimal counterexample.
 SmartCheck has two generalization steps that we'll explain separately although SmartCheck combines their results in practice (you can turn off each kind of generalization in the flags).
 First, SmartCheck tries to generalize *values* in the shrunk counterexample.
 SmartCheck returns

     *** Extrapolating values ...
     *** Extrapolated value: